Student-friendly JavaScript reference with examples

 // status is now 'adult'

-The condition must be something that evaluates to true
+The condition must be something that evaluates to true or false.

-Comparison operators compare two values and return true
+Comparison operators compare two values and return true or false.

 a > b // greater than